corda/corda/docs/source/serialization.rst

     #.
 A desire to have a schema describing what has been serialized along-side the actual data:

         #.
-To assist with versioning, both in terms of being able to interpret long ago archivEd data (e.g. trades from
+To assist with versioning, both in terms of being able to interpret long ago archived data (e.g. trades from
             a decade ago, long after the code has changed) and between differing code versions.
         #.
 To make it easier to write user interfaces that can navigate the serialized form of data.
         #.
 To support cross platform (non-JVM) interaction, where the format of a class file is not so easily interpreted.